vikramlingam/machine-learning-concepts/README.md

 Just open the notebook: Machine_Learning_Concepts.ipynb Run it top to bottom.
 Each section has markdown + code + visualization right after it.
-No external dataset needed — everything is generated inside.
+No external dataset needed, everything is generated inside.

 ---